aygunisgenderli/paysim-fraud-feature-store/README.md

-# paysim-fraud-feature-store
-A production-grade, reusable feature store infrastructure for PaySim fraud detection using Feast, Apache Parquet, and Redis.
 # PaySim Fraud Detection - Reusable Feature Store using Feast

 This project implements a production-grade, reusable feature store infrastructure for training and serving machine learning models using **Feast**, **Apache Parquet**, and **Redis**.